LakshmiPandey/Crime_Investigation/README.md

 here in the project :

 # objective
-* TO detect the suspect.
+* To detect the suspect.
 * To recognise the person form the stored records of criminal.
 * Also to prepare the FIR report from any custom user.